-All onsite reviewers will be evaluated individually after each accreditation review.
-Program representatives, the staff analyst, Council directors, and reviewers will be given the opportunity to evaluate or comment on the reviewers' performance.
-The reviewers should receive feedback from these evaluations to provide them with information needed to reinforce positive performance and/or identify opportunities for improvement.
+Onsite reviewers will be evaluated individually after each accreditation review.
+Program representatives, the staff analyst, Council directors, and reviewers will be given the opportunity to evaluate or comment on each reviewer's performance.
+The reviewers feedback from these evaluations will provide reviewers with information needed to reinforce positive performance and/or identify opportunities for improvement.
 Evaluations will be treated confidentially and reserved for Council use only.